vespa-engine/documentation/documentation/Migrating from Elastic Search to Vespa.md

 }
 ```

-When configuring clusters (in [services.xml](https://docs.vespa.ai/documentation/reference/services.html)), a `<documents>` element set what document types a cluster is to store.
+When configuring clusters (in [services.xml](https://docs.vespa.ai/documentation/reference/services.html)), a `<documents>`-element set what document types a cluster is to store.